 A group of people walk through a vineyard with glasses of wine in their hands, a town in the background.

-Football Fever11 Football-Related Places to Visit in Southwest Germany
+Football Fever in Southwest Germany11 Football-Related Places to Visit in Southwest Germany

 Two women and a dog stroll through the alleyways of a city center.
 One of the women is walking barefoot through a small canal.